-By 2015 - To improve the sustainability of our coffee supply chain, source 180 000 tonnes of coffee from Farmer Connect4, all of which is 100% in line with 4C's5 baseline sustainability standard.
+By 2015 - To improve the sustainability of our coffee supply chain, source 180 000 tonnes of coffee from Farmer Connect, all of which is 100% in line with 4C's baseline sustainability standard.

-By 2020 - To improve the quality, quantity and sustainability of our coffee supply chain, distribute 220 million coffee plantlets7 and source 90 000 tonnes of coffee that is compliant with the Sustainable Agriculture Network (SAN) principles8.
+By 2020 - To improve the quality, quantity and sustainability of our coffee supply chain, distribute 220 million coffee plantlets and source 90000 tonnes of coffee that is compliant with the Sustainable Agriculture Network (SAN) principles.

 The Nescafé Plan is a global initiative that brings together our commitments and activities that support the responsible farming, production, supply and consumption of coffee.
 Through the Nescafé Plan, we seek to improve the living standards of coffee farmers; increase the quality and quantity of the coffee they produce; ensure Common Code for Coffee Community (4C) verification; promote the responsible farming production, supply and consumption of coffee; and empower women and young people to become leaders in the coffee sector.
+Having added three new countries in Central America to the Nescafé Plan in 2013, we extended its scope in both Vietnam and Colombia through specific initiatives in water, coffee and rural development in 2014, and consolidated it in all 14 countries where it operates.